Backbone scaling limits for random walks on random critical trees: Finite versions of the SSBM and their link to the Brownian motion on the CRT

 \subsection{An SSBM on a finite tree used to approximate the Brownian motion on the CRT}

 In this section we explain how to build an SSBM whose law is that of a Brownian motion projected on the $K$-reduced tree of a CRT.
-This will prove Proposition~\ref{thm:finite}.

 We need, three elements: a random tree, a law on subordinators and the law of a measure on our random tree.
 The tree will be given by $\mathfrak{T}^{(K)}$ obtained from the line-breaking construction.

-The inverse local time at the root of the Brownian motion on a CRT is a subordinator \footnote{This follows easily from the strong Markov property of the Brownian motion applied at the stopping times $\inf\{t: l(\text{root},t)\geq s\}, s\geq0$.}, and will serve as our random subordinator.
-Let us denote $\overline{\mathbb{F}}$ the law of its Laplace exponent.
+For any fixed realization of the CRT, the inverse local time at the root of the Brownian motion on a CRT is a subordinator.
+Therefore, under the randomness of the CRT, the inverse local time becomes a random subordinator.
+Let us denote $\overline{\mathbb{F}}$ the law of its (random) Laplace exponent.